SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 ```

 ## Advanced configurations

 For advanced configurations of your top action commands, checkout the type definitions from `@microsoft/sp-property-pane` and `@microsoft/sp-top-actions`.
-Currently, the two supported top action commands, button and drop down, can be defined using a subset of the types `IPropertyPaneChoiceGroupOption` and `IPropertyPaneButtonProps`.
+Currently, the two supported top action commands, button and drop-down, can be defined using a subset of the types `IPropertyPaneChoiceGroupOption` and `IPropertyPaneButtonProps`.

-For `IPropertyPaneButtonProps`, the currently supported properties are `icon`, `text`, `ariaLabel`, `disabled`
+* For `IPropertyPaneButtonProps`, the currently supported properties are `icon`, `text`, `ariaLabel`, `disabled`

-For `IPropertyPaneChoiceGroupOption`, the currently supported porperty is `options` and from that array we support `key`, `text`, `iconProps.officeFabricIconFontName`, `imageSize`, `checked`, `title`
+* For `IPropertyPaneChoiceGroupOption`, the currently supported porperty is `options` and from that array we support `key`, `text`, `iconProps.officeFabricIconFontName`, `imageSize`, `checked`, `title`

-> [!WARNING]
-> The APIs used for Top Actions are subject to change as the feature graduates to stable status.

 ```typescript
 import { IPropertyPaneButtonProps, IPropertyPaneChoiceGroupOption } from '@microsoft/sp-property-pane'
 import { ITopActions } from '@microsoft/sp-top-actions';
 ```

 ### See more

 [Top Actions API](/javascript/api/sp-top-actions)
 [IPropertyPaneButtonProps](/javascript/api/sp-webpart-base/ipropertypanebuttonprops)
 [IPropertyPaneChoiceGroupOption](/javascript/api/sp-webpart-base/ipropertypanechoicegroupoption)